Students must meet the following requirements prior to working in the Work-Study Program:

 Administrative: Art gallery installations, special events, greeting guests, working in gift shop, answering phones.
 Assist Director, Gallery Assistant- help with installations, patch walls, paint.

 Responsible, dependable, personable, prior experience working with the public.
 Willing to be flexible with duties and projects.
 Independent self starter with creative ideals and willingness to participate in all facets of gallery operations, outreach, and special projects.

-Semester: Spring 2014 · Location: Information Technology Services · Department: Instructional Technology Services · Interviewer: Dan Lapinski
+Semester: Summer I · Location: Information Technology Services · Department: Instructional Technology Services · Interviewer: Dan Lapinski

 Students will work a maximum of 15 hours per week.
 No set schedule